 AmeriSpeak.
-For Sample 1, a probability sample was selected from the AmeriSpeak panel with a target sample size of 3,000 interviews.
+For Sample 1, a probability sample was selected from the AmeriSpeak Panel with a target sample size of 3,000 interviews.
 For Sample 2, a sample was selected from AmeriSpeak Federal, excluding any panelists selected for Sample 1, with a target sample size of 3,100 interviews.
 The AmeriSpeak Federal panel, a subsample of the AmeriSpeak Panel, has a higher percentage of invited households that received in-person nonresponse follow-up during the recruitment phase (40% compared to 20% in the AmeriSpeak Panel) and is expected to result in higher response rates.
+To maximize the number of telephone respondents in Sample 2 (to about 500 interviews), additional panelists were selected for telephone interviews from the full AmeriSpeak Panel.

-Both sampling frames were stratified by age, race/ethnicity, education, and sex.
+Both sampling frames were stratified by age, race and ethnicity, education, and sex.
 For Sample 1, the frame was stratified using two levels of education (Some college or less, Bachelor's or above) while for Sample 2, the frame was stratified using three levels of education (Less than high school, Some college, Bachelor's degree or higher) for the purpose of increasing the representation of individuals with lower educational attainment.

 Sample allocation across the strata was determined such that the expected distribution of complete surveys matches that of census population benchmarks.
-To achieve the target number of interviews, 11,568 panelists were selected for Sample 1 and 14,582 for Sample 2.
+To achieve the target number of interviews, 12,842 panelists were selected for Sample 1 and 16,172 for Sample 2.
 Historical completion rate by stratum was used to calculate the number of panelists to sample.